Best Of17 min read

 • Best on a shoestring: nTask — solid free plan for very small operations

 Look — there's no perfect tool.
 The best project management tool for your construction team is the one your people will actually open every morning.
-Don't let perfect be the enemy of good, and don't spend three months evaluating software when you could spend three weeks just trying one.
+Don't let perfect be the enemy of done, and don't spend three months evaluating when you could just try one for three weeks.

 FAQ: Best Project Management Tools for Construction Teams